nvsmith/axon/README.md

 From **largest to smallest rendering scope**:

+-   `templates/page-templates/` — Custom page templates that define the structure and layout of specific WordPress pages (e.g., About, FAQ, Contact).
+These templates are selectable in the WordPress Dashboard when editing a page and typically load reusable layouts or content parts.
+They provide a flexible way to define unique page types while keeping logic cleanly separated from global layout code.

--   `templates/layouts/` - Large structural templates that define the overall layout of a page (e.g., full-width, with-sidebar).
-High reusability across multiple views.
+-   `templates/layouts/` - Large structural layout templates (e.g., full-width, with-sidebar) that define reusable page scaffolding.
+These layouts are typically loaded by page templates or archive templates and help maintain consistent structure across different pages.

--   `templates/parts/` - Reusable content regions or page sections used within templates (e.g., post loops, hero sections, featured areas).
-Typically context-aware and may depend on WordPress template logic.
+-   `templates/parts/` - Reusable content regions or partials used within templates or layouts (e.g., post loops, hero sections, featured content).
+These are often context-aware and rely on WordPress template logic like `the_post()`.

 -   `templates/components/` - Small, UI-focused building blocks such as buttons, cards, or alerts.
 These are purely presentational and can be used inside parts, layouts, or other components.
+They should not contain business logic.

 -   `assets/` - Holds all static resources like CSS, JavaScript, and images.
 While not part of the rendering hierarchy, it supports the visual and interactive layers of the theme.